Ricardomol/pazdera.github.io/_posts/2015-12-10-writing-for-programmers-1.md

 they all depend on our ability to tell stories, explain and communicate clearly through the ancient mystery that is the written word.

-This post series a somewhat random collection of thoughts about writing.
+This post series is a somewhat random collection of thoughts about writing.
 From a programmer, for programers.

 ## The importance of writing well